Shuib Abdullah

 Cons:

-- Can be expensive for employers, especially with a new job board that hasn’t been tried and tested
+- Can be expensive (and potentially risky) for employers, especially with a new job board that hasn’t been tried and tested by time and experience

 - Job posts that aren’t sponsored move down the search results and their visibility reduces over time